FirelyTeam/firely-docs/index.rst

 ..
-SimplifierDocs documentation master file, created by This file is the main page, pointing to the documentation for the subprojects Simplifier, Forge, Spark, Vonk, VonkLoader, and the Firely .Net SDK.
+SimplifierDocs documentation master file, created by This file is the main page, pointing to the documentation for the subprojects Simplifier.net, Forge, Firely Terminal, Vonk, VonkLoader, and the Firely .Net SDK.

 Welcome to Simplifier's documentation site
 ==========================================